odissei-data/odissei-stack/readme.md

 # ODISSEI Stack
-This repository aims at providing
- * a dev stack
- * and a production stack

-for hosting ODISSEI Davaverse instances.
+This repository aims at providing, for hosting Dataverse, both of a local dev stack and a SSL enabled production stack with FQDN.

-The both of the stack consists of 2 parts:
+Both of the stacks have 2 parts:
  * yaml file for proxy
  * and yaml file for other services

-The purpose of splitting the proxy part from the rest of the services is to keep the services decoupled so each of them can be safely restared without hurting the rest.
+The purpose of splitting the proxy part from the rest of the services is to keep the services decoupled so each of them can be safely restarted without disrupt the rest.
 Restart the proxy will cut the connectivity, however, restarting the proxy would take 1 or 2 seconds only, so the downtime is manageable.

 One other purpose of using proxy is to provide secured connectivity to other ODISSEI related services.
 The proxy will